 How can museums and cultural institutions respond effectively to trauma that is shared by everyone?

-How can we best support first responders, health professionals, and other public safety personnel?
+How can we best support museum professionals, visitors, researchers, and the public?

 Culture, Objects, and Storytelling

 Working with vulnerable populations

 How can we use emerging practices to support and empower refugees and others who carry deep distress?

 A conversation with the Vancouver Art Gallery about health, healing, and the power of the creative process.
 What can museums and art galleries do to help heal the trauma that so many people are struggling with?
 What are the risks and opportunities in such a path?
 How might we start?

 Wonder, stillness, and authentic presence: rare but essential experiences in our modern, distracted lifestlyes.
 What is the connection between wonder and wellness, and how can we find both?
 TEDx Brentwood.